lightning/bolts/10-dns-bootstrap.md

 The DNS seed:
-  - MAY additionally return the corresponding `A` and `AAAA` records that indicate the IP address for the `SRV` entries in the Extra section [FIXME: not sure what this refers to, is 'Extra section' defined elsewhere?] of the reply.
+  - MAY additionally return the corresponding `A` and `AAAA` records that indicate the IP address for the `SRV` entries in the additional section of the reply.
 - MAY omit these additional records upon detecting a repeated query.
   - Reason: due to the large size of the resulting reply, the reply may be dropped by intermediate resolvers.